 * Pray with your team.
 Make it more than a cursory "Hey, let's pray."
 And, worship leaders, stop praying, "God,

+we just want you to show up."
 This is bad theology and sounds like we don't know scripture.
 God IS omnipresent.

 **Next: CHARACTER and CALLING.
 "Young guns" get ready.